zxgcqupt/SWIM_Public/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+The following packages need to be installed to run this program

 ```
 tensorflow